 All documents, records and descriptions concerning the general company data remain at the company.
 An up-to-date declaration of participation must be available.

-Sketch or map of the company, location plan, declarations of participation, master data sheet, site plan, company sketch, documentation of equipment storage facilities, information on usable shed areas per shed compartment
+Declarations of participation, master data sheet, site plan, company sketch, documentation of equipment storage facilities, information on usable shed areas per shed compartment

 List of livestock care personnel